Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Results and Analysis

 The most noticeable trend in \cref{fig:dist_to_scenario} is the substantial reduction in \emph{\gls{aed}} values achieved by both \emph{\gls{ri}} configurations. \emph{\Gls{ours} with RI} produces the lowest \emph{\gls{aed}} values overall, followed by its unconstrained counterpart.
 This outcome confirms the effectiveness of \emph{\gls{ri}} in guiding the search toward solutions that remain close to observed ones.
 By seeding the population with scenarios observed during actual executions, \emph{\gls{ri}} biases the search toward regions of the search space that are more contextually grounded.
 In contrast, the unconstrained and constrained configurations without \emph{\gls{ri}} (i.e., \emph{\gls{ours}\textbackslash{c}} and \emph{\gls{ours}}) yield significantly higher \emph{\gls{aed}} values, with distributions clustered around a much higher median.
 This confirms that, in the absence of \emph{\gls{ri}}, the search is more likely to generate complete solutions that deviate from what is commonly observed, resulting in less realistic but potentially more severe solutions.

 The impact of the constraining mechanism is particularly evident when comparing constrained and unconstrained variants within each initialization strategy.
-In both cases, applying the constraint leads to lower \emph{\gls{aed}} values, indicating that the constraint effectively guides the search toward solutions that are closer to the observed execution scenarios.
-Quantitatively, applying the constraint alone yields a modest improvement of 5.87\% in average \emph{\gls{aed}} value (2.94) compared to its unconstrained counterpart (3.13).
+In both cases, applying the constraint results in lower \emph{\gls{aed}} values, indicating that it effectively guides the search toward solutions closer to the observed execution scenarios.
+Quantitatively, applying the constraint alone without \emph{\gls{ri}} yields a modest improvement of 7.43\% in average \emph{\gls{aed}} value (2.73) compared to its unconstrained counterpart (2.94).
 The benefit becomes more pronounced when \emph{\gls{ri}} is introduced.
-The unconstrained variant with \emph{\gls{ri}} reduces the average \emph{\gls{aed}} value by 31.38\% (2.15) relative to the non-\emph{\gls{ri}} variant.
-When combining both \emph{\gls{ri}} and constraining, the search is tightly focused around the execution scenarios, resulting in the most significant improvement of 59.31\% (1.27) reduction in \emph{\gls{aed}}.
+The unconstrained variant with \emph{\gls{ri}} reduces the average \emph{\gls{aed}} value by 35.76\% (1.89) relative to the non-\emph{\gls{ri}} variant.
+When combining both \emph{\gls{ri}} and constraining, the search is tightly focused on execution scenarios, resulting in the most significant improvement: a 47.41\% (1.55) reduction in \emph{\gls{aed}}.
 This highlights the complementary role of constraints in enhancing behavioral realism, especially when the initial population is already grounded in the observed execution scenarios.
-Overall, these results underscore the effectiveness of both \emph{\gls{ri}} and the constraining mechanism in promoting the realism of generated test cases.
+Overall, these results illustrate the effectiveness of both \emph{\gls{ri}} and the constraining mechanism in promoting the realism of generated test cases.